Skip to content

 Terrarium on Hetzner Cloud

-• Boot disk: keep the normal server root disk
+• Boot Disk: Keep the default server disk for the OS.

-• Data disk: add a separate Hetzner Cloud Volume
+• Data Disk: Add a separate Volume for Terrarium to use.

 1. Add your SSH key to the Hetzner Cloud project.